At Earlsfield we are fortunate enough to have our own art room!

-Children visit the Art Studio once a week and are taught by a specialist art teacher.
+Children visit the Art Studio once a week.
 Each child has a sketchbook that moves up through the year groups with them; an excellent way to see each child’s art journey from Year 1 – Year 6.

 Each project in art links to the relevant Topic theme for that term and is taught during the same term as that Topic.

 Each art scheme of work has one or more key artwork(s) that the children discuss and learn about.
 As they move further up the school they use mind mapping and annotation to write about art.
 The key artworks include a range of genres, styles and culturally and ethnically diverse artwork and artists.
 The key artworks inspire the children’s practical work, through the concept, medium or subject matter.

 All schemes of work include one or more skill such as; drawing, painting, collage, sculpture or printing.
 Progress in these skills is built in across all year groups and skills and media are often revisited as the children move up the school.

 Children produce work in their sketchbooks where they explore and experiment with skills and techniques, develop and plan their ideas and respond to the work of other artists and crafts people.
 They produce outcomes that go on display around the school.

 - Children using art materials, techniques and skills OR discussing and sharing their opinions about art (theirs or others)